MarcM29/MarcMcCombesWebsite/README.md

-# Marc McCombes Website
+# Marc McCombes Website (HTML5, CSS3, JS)
 This is my personal website.
-Built from scratch using HTML5, CSS, JS.
-I will be updating this website with new features and hope to include some React features in a future update.
+Built from scratch.
+This website was built to practice some frontend design and responsiveness using html, css3 with basic js cookie management and animations